hienvuvg/Reading_MPU9250_MATLAB/README.md

 C:\...\Documents\MATLAB\Examples\R2019a\arduinoio\EstimatingOrientationUsingInertialSensorFusionAndMPU9250Example

-Remember to modify your original function by adding "v2" at the end of the function.
+Remember to modify your original function by adding "v2" at the end to mach with this function.